cudmore/pie/readme.md

  - Stepper motor controller
  - Stepper motor

-## Disclaimer

-This repository is working in my hands but may not in yours.
-Please email with questions or better yet, open an [issue](https://github.com/cudmore/pie/issues).
-If this code is used in any way, please be a good scientist/colleague and give me credit.

 ## Get a functioning Raspberry Pi

-We assume you have a functioning Raspberry Pi.
+We assume you have a functioning Raspberry Pi 2/3.
 To get started, see our [installation][install-stretch] recipe.

 ## Download